camunda/blog.camunda.org/content/post/2015/11/camunda-eclipse-plugin-released.md

 ## The Future of Modelling

 Consider switching to the new Camunda Modeler in the long run.
 It offers a much better usability and also supports DMN.
-For more background information, [read the release blogpost of the Camunda Modeler][modeler-blogpost].
+For more background information, read the [release blogpost of the Camunda Modeler](http://blog.camunda.org/post/2015/11/hello-new-camunda-modeler/).

-[modeler-blogpost]: ???